 What to see

-From a fabled horse race to the greatest of all time, Louisville lays claim to some heavy-hitting sites, with history and art stacking up alongside its star attractions.
+From a fabled horse race to "the greatest" boxer of all time, Louisville lays claim to some heavy-hitting sites, with history and art stacking up alongside its star attractions.

-You don't have to be a racing fan to appreciate Churchill Downs (700 Central Ave.).
+You don't have to be a horse racing fan to appreciate Churchill Downs.
 Home to the greatest two minutes in sports, the iconic twin spires represent this pinnacle of thoroughbred racing and first jewel of the Triple Crown, the Kentucky Derby.
-If you don't make it to the big day you can still delve into the history of the race and its magnificent creatures at the Kentucky Derby Museum (704 Central Ave.).
+If you don't make it to the big day, you can still delve into the history of the race and its magnificent creatures at the Kentucky Derby Museum.

 Can't make it to the Derby?
 Churchill Downs and the Kentucky Derby Museum are still worth a visit.

 Human achievement is celebrated in Louisville, too.
-Hometown hero Muhammad Ali's Childhood Home Museum (3302 Grand Ave.) provides visitors a peek at the humble beginnings of the humanitarian and three-time world heavyweight boxing champion.
-And the Muhammad Ali Center (144 N. 6th St.) downtown offers fans an immersive experience in all things Ali with a journey through his life and contributions.
-The approachable Speed Art Museum (2035 S. 3rd St.), which reopened in 2016 after an extreme makeover, showcases art that spans centuries, styles, continents and mediums for visitors who likewise run the gamut of ages and interests.
-A real find for history and architecture buffs, the Conrad-Caldwell House (1402 St. James Court) presides over the elegant, mansion-lined St. James Court in historic Old Louisville.
+Hometown hero Muhammad Ali's Childhood Home Museum provides visitors a peek at the humble beginnings of the humanitarian and three-time world heavyweight boxing champion.
+And the Muhammad Ali Center downtown offers fans an immersive experience in all things Ali with a journey through his life and contributions.
+The approachable Speed Art Museum, which reopened in 2016 after an extreme makeover, showcases art that spans centuries, styles, continents and mediums for visitors who likewise run the gamut of ages and interests.
+A real find for history and architecture buffs, the Conrad-Caldwell House presides over the elegant, mansion-lined St. James Court in historic Old Louisville.
 The opulent 19th-century residence has been restored to the Edwardian age and in its reincarnation as a museum offers a sumptuous glimpse at Louisville's past.
-At the other end of the spectrum, the 21c contemporary art museum (inside the 21c Museum Hotel downtown) keeps its free galleries open 24 hours a day, inciting much conversation -- and sometimes controversy -- over its regularly changing installations featuring the work of living artists from across the globe.
+At the other end of the spectrum, the 21c Museum (inside the 21c Museum Hotel downtown) keeps its free contemporary art galleries open 365 days a year, inciting much conversation -- and sometimes controversy -- over its regularly changing installations featuring the work of living artists from across the globe.
 And you haven't been to Louisville until you've experienced bourbon culture.
 Several in-town distilleries offer an up-close look at the art and science of whiskey-making.
 In the heart of Whiskey Row, the Evan Williams Bourbon Experience downtown combines a craft distillery with a history lesson, highlighting how Louisville was built on bourbon.
 The city is also home to the Urban Bourbon Trail, a group of bourbon-centric bars and restaurants where visitors can collect bourbon knowledge and stamps toward a free bourbon trail T-shirt.

 Where to eat